 Applications of Medium Manganese Steel on the Ball Mill Liners

-Medium manganese steel was produced by reducing carbon and manganese content of the high -manganese steel.
+Medium manganese steel was produced by reducing the carbon and manganese content of the high-manganese steel.
 Research results show that the matrix after water quench at the temperatures of 1050～1070 ℃ is austenite carbide (+0 ～W2 class).
 The medium manganese steel, whose wear resistance is better than that of the high manganese steel, can meet the requirements of strength and toughness in the non -working strong -impact conditions.

 Since the invention of high manganese steel by RAHadfied in 1883, high manganese steel has been widely used in metallurgy, mining, building materials, and other industries.
 After more than one hundred years, it still occupies an important position in wear-resistant metal materials, but high manganese steel has not been strongly impacted.
 Under working conditions, due to insufficient work hardening capacity, its wear resistance cannot be effectively exerted.
 In order to improve the wear resistance of wear-resistant materials under non-strong impact conditions, high chromium cast iron has been developed at home and abroad, and successfully applied Manufacture of ball mill liners.
 The structure of high chromium cast iron is martensite + carbide + retained austenite.
 Due to the high hardness of the matrix, its wear resistance is excellent.
 However, due to the brittleness of carbides and high carbon martensite in high chromium cast iron Large, when used in the occasion of a certain impact, it is prone to peeling and fracture, which affects the normal operation of the equipment.
-Martensite, bainite steel, and austenitic-steel have also been developed in China for non-strong impact conditions.
+Martensite, bainite steel, and austenitic steel have also been developed in China for non-strong impact conditions.
 The low hardness and poor hardenability result in an increase in service life.
 The material used to make the ball mill liner should have sufficient toughness to achieve good wear resistance.
-By adjusting the content of manganese and carbon in austenitic manganese steel to obtain an austenite structure at normal temperature, a medium manganese steel that can quickly achieve a deformed martensitic transformation under the impact of a load meets the above requirements.
+By adjusting the content of manganese and carbon in austenitic manganese steel to obtain an austenite structure at normal temperature, medium manganese steel can quickly achieve a deformed martensitic transformation under the impact of a load meets the above requirements.

 One of our customer use Φ1.5×3 m ball mill, we design medium manganese steel mill liners to him, which help him to prolong the mill liners working life and decrease the cost.